Dual launch facility for the N1 rocket in Tyuratam

 A giant pit would descent five stories below the launch pad, in order to absorb raging flame from the rocket's 30 engines.
 The exhaust then would erupt to the surface via three exit channels radiating away from the pad at the angle of 120 degrees from each other.
 The underground space between three exhaust channels was filled with service galleries, containing countless support equipment.
 Special metal pillars held the base ring over the exhaust pit.

-On the launch pad, the 105-meter N1 rocket was flanked by a cyclopean service tower, standing 145 meters tall.
+On the launch pad, the 105-meter N1 rocket was flanked by a cyclopean service tower, standing 145 meters tall (147 meters according to recollections of Vladimir Klimov, a veteran of the project).
 Nearby lightning towers reached 185 meters above the ground.
 Shortly before the launch, the tower would be rotated away from the rocket on a special circular rail with the outer diameter of 60 meters.
 The interfaces between the tower and a rocket were designed to accommodate their movements relative to each other.
 Tremendous pressure of wind at the altitude of 79 meters above the ground could shift the rocket and the tower as much one meter from each other.
 The wheels of the tower were designed to withstand 200 tons of vertical pressure and 40 tons of sideway pressure.

 The fueling system had to handle 1,020 tons of propellant loaded into the tanks of the rocket.

 The N-1 launch complex included two launch pads at Site 110 ("right" and "left"), command post (No. 103) and administrative building (No. 20).

 The Central Directorate of the Space Assets of the Ministry of Defense, TsUKOS, completed the evaluation of the launch complex design by the beginning of 1964.
 The same year the construction of launch facilities for the N1 rocket started in Baikonur, north of the original launch complex for the R-7 rocket.